Formula for Gassy Babies: Choosing the Right Digestive Health Options

 It can seem stressful trying to find solutions to your baby's digestive issues when they also have a form of milk protein intolerance.
 One brand you may want to consider is Holle.

-Holle uses goat milk as its primary source of protein.
-Since goats are more selective about what they ingest, their milk has less of a chance to absorb anything bad; that's why it's great at easing gas-related symptoms and very mild forms of cow milk intolerance.
+Holle uses goat milk formula as its primary source of protein.
+Since goats are more selective about what they ingest, their milk has less chance to absorb anything bad; that's why it's excellent at easing gas-related symptoms and very mild forms of cow milk intolerance.

-Like any allergy, though, always check to ensure that your child's intolerance won't be further triggered by your child's pediatrician.
+Like any allergy, always check to ensure your child's intolerance won't be further triggered with your child's pediatrician.
 They'll be able to give the okay that any goat proteins won't affect your baby in any way.

 Best Practices With New Formula

-After finding your new organic formula, you may be eager to give your baby a good night's sleep finally.
-Before you jump right into their daily feeds, you need to know the proper ways to introduce new formulas to your baby.
+After finding your new organic formula, you may be eager to finally give your baby a good night's sleep.
+Before you jump into their daily feeds, you need to know how to introduce new formulas to your baby.

 Introduce the Formula Slowly

 Unless your baby is an emergent case relating to allergies, intolerant, or switching to the same proteins, you'll want to transition them slowly.
-Begin the process by giving your baby 3/4 of the old formula mixed with 1/4 of the new formula for one whole day.
+You can begin the process by giving your baby 3/4 of the old formula mixed with 1/4 of the new formula for one day.

-If they're reacting well, you can increase the new formula ratio to 50/50 for one whole day.
-The next day should be increased in the same pattern, making the new formula the higher ratio.
+If they're reacting well, you can increase the new formula ratio to 50/50 for one day.
+The next day should be increased in the same pattern, making the new formula the higher percentage.